-Climate-related Opportunity Scenario Time horizon 2030 2050 2080 High Very high Very high Increased demand SSP1 There is expected to be a rise in demand for positive environmental credentials, driven by global efforts to reduce carbon emissions and tackle climate change, which will likely make our clients prefer companies committed to sustainability.
-Exploiting this opportunity could allow us to build our client base, retaining and attracting new customers, and expanding our operations to match. for services of High Low Medium companies that have positive environmental credentials SSP3 Due to increasing social and geopolitical conflicts, there is a diminished focus on sustainability, likely leading to a decrease desire to work with companies for their positive environmental credentials.
-Through achieving this opportunity, we may enup in a niche catering to those who would still prefer environmentally conscious companies.
-High Medium Medium SSP5 There is expected to be a focus on economic growth with a reliance on fossil fuels, so there will not be a widespread demand for services from companies with positive environmental credentials; however, there will still be entities preferrin this.
-By capitalising on this opportunity, we could carve out a market catering to individuals who prioritise environmentall conscious businesses even in an economy-driven world.
+Climate-related Opportunity Scenario Time horizon 2030 2050 2080 High Very high Very high Increased demand SSP1 There is expected to be a rise in demand f emissions and tackle climate change, whic Exploiting this opportunity could allow us t our operations to match. ch will likely make our clients prefer con npanies committed to sustainability. for services of High Low Medium companies that have positive environmental credentials SSP3 Due to increasing social and geopolitical conflicts, there is a diminished focus on sustainability, likely leading to a decreased desire to work with companies for their positive environmental credentials.
+Through achieving this opportunity, we may end up in a niche catering to those who would still prefer environmentally conscious companies.
+High Medium Medium SSP5 There is expected to be a focus on economic growth with a reliance on fossil fuels, so there will not be a widespread demand for services from companies with positive environmental credentials; however, there will still be entities preferring this.
+By capitalising on this opportunity, we could carve out a market catering to individuals who prioritise environmentally conscious businesses even in an economy-driven world.